 This page compiles useful resources relevant to the broad professional development of students and postdocs (as well as more senior researchers!).
-I’ve found these very useful myself, and I encourage young researchers to learn from others’ experience by having a look at some of these:
+I’ve found many these very useful myself, and I encourage young researchers to learn from others’ experience:

 – Honing your Hubble application — an AstroBetter article on how to produce a strong postdoc fellowship application.
 Much of the advice given there applies to securing other positions in astrophysics.

 – Chris Matzner’s page on “Resources for the ambitious undergraduate or beginning graduate researcher in astronomy & astrophysics” has more good advice, as well as many links to other resources.

 – John Johnson writes an excellent blog, covering a broad range of important issues in astronomy, including diversity and mental health.
 John has written a series of great posts on intelligence in astronomy and on increasing one’s impact and work-life balance through working efficiently.
 Following are some posts that I especially recommend: